-First, a 2-pole connector was all there was and now you can get the NL8-FC, for example, that features 8 poles.
+First, a 2-pole connector was all there was and now you can get the NL8-FC, for example, which features 8 poles.

 From the NL2FX, which is the simplest 2-pole connector, all the way to the NL8FC; Neutrik manufactures these cables using the highest standards.

-Just by picking one up and experiencing the quality of the cord you realise that these cables are serious business.
-They come in different colour combinations so you can be sure you are connecting the left side of the power amp with the left side of the stage, for example.
+Just by picking one up and experiencing the quality of the cord, you realize that these cables are serious business.
+They come in different color combinations so you can be sure you are connecting the left side of the power amp with the left side of the stage, for example.